richemslie/galvanise_zero/readme.md

 days to a week, on commodity hardware - and not months/years worth of training time on hundreds of GPUs).

-I feel this goal has been somewhat achieved for zero sum games, where the game state can easily be represented as a 2D array of channels.

-Some games have been very friendly to such an approach, such as Breakthrough which has achieved super human and super bot level.

-Although many games have been trainined, there is a multitude of games left to try.
+Although many games have been trained, there is a multitude of games left to try.
 There are some game types which are completely unsupported right now, for starters:

 * non-zero board games (such as non zero sum variant of Skirmish)